aymane-maghouti/HR-Data-Pipeline-Azure/README.md

 ### Cleaning Up (Data in Azure)
-Cleaning up resources is Optionally
+Cleaning up resources is Optionally:

 1. **Azure Blob Storage**: Delete the Azure Blob Storage container used for storing intermediate and transformed data.
 2. **Azure Data Factory**: delete any Azure Data Factory pipelines used for data extraction and loading.